 Quintura

 Combining many features of other alternative search engines into a single search utility, Quintura is powered by Yahoo!
 It provides a cloud that one can mouse roll-over to view groups of returns.
 As you roll-over terms, the listing of links and summaries changes dynamically.
-There is a nice "share" utility to email the cloud to others.

 RSS Micro